-AIMP is my current go-to audio player for the PC.
+AIMP is a top go-to audio player for the PC.
 The features, functionality, and customization options are second to none, and some of the skins available from the community are amazing.
-Therefore, it’s the player for me right now.
+Therefore, it’s the player at the top of this list right now.

-Groove Music is the audio player still included with Windows 10.
-Its simple UI works well with touchscreens, and music playback can be easily controlled with Cortana.
-Microsoft is not commited to improving Groove Music though.
-On October 2, 2017, Microsoft announced that it would be shutting down the Groove Music Pass streaming service, and removed all music for purchase from the Windows Store on December 31, 2017.
-And as mentioned earlier, Microsoft has since been openly promoting music streaming apps like Spotify.
+Groove Music is the latest of the official audio players for Windows.
+Included with Windows 8 through 10, its simple UI works well with touchscreens, and you can use Cortana to control music playback.
+Microsoft is not committed to improving Groove Music, though.
+Back on October 2, 2017, Microsoft announced that it would be shutting down the Groove Music Pass streaming service, and removed all music for purchase from the Windows Store on December 31, 2017.
+As mentioned earlier, Microsoft has since been openly promoting music streaming apps like Spotify.

 foobar2000 is an advanced audio player for PCs.
 The minimal UI might not be for everyone, but many audiophiles swear by it and nothing else.
 If you’re only about the audio, then look no further.

-VLC media player, recently updated to 3.0.1, is a well-known, free and open-source media player.
-It’s popular for being able to play many multimedia file types, including Blu-Ray (which Windows 10 can’t play out of the box), 360 video and audio, Chromecast streaming, and 4K and 8K playback.
+VLC media player is a well-known, free, and open-source media player.
+It’s famous for being able to play many multimedia file types, including Blu-Ray (which Windows 10 can’t play out of the box), 360 video and audio, Chromecast streaming, and 4K and 8K playback.
 It comes with enough audio and video codecs, so you should be able to play most typical audio and video files (which you might find online).
-If you want DVD playback, download the desktop version from videolan.org, and not the version from the Microsoft Store.
+If you want DVD playback, you might download the desktop version from videolan.org, and not from the Microsoft Store.

-Winamp was a favourite PC audio player for many Windows users, but it has been out of development for a long time.
-On October 19, 2016, it was suggested that a new Winamp public beta could be on the way, but I don’t think that’s going to happen.
-It would be great news for Winamp fans, though, if they haven’t moved on to the likes of AIMP.
-You can still get the old and original Winamp below.
+Winamp was a favorite PC audio player for many Windows users, but it has been out of development for a long time.
+On October 19, 2016, we thought there might be a new Winamp public beta on the way, but that never happened.
+It would be great news for Winamp fans, though, if they still haven’t moved on to the likes of AIMP.
+You can get the old and original Winamp below.

-The trusty old Windows Media Player is still included with most versions of Windows, and why not?
-It still does a good job.
-Recently, however, Microsoft is encouraging people to use Groove, for music, or the Movies & TV app, for video.
+The trusty old Windows Media Player continues to part of Windows, and why not?
+It always does a good job.
+Microsoft has, however, encouraged people to use Groove or services like Spotify, for music, or the Movies & TV app, for video.

 Kodi® is a free and open-source media player for Linux, OS X, Windows, iOS, and Android.
-Its large UI is perfect for that full-screen experience like TVs with remote controls, etc.
+Its large screen UI is perfect for that full-screen TV experience.

-ACG Media Player is a universal media player for Windows 10 PCs, tablets, and phones.
-It has a simple UI and very nice visual effects.
-It’s definitely worth a try!
-You can get it now from the Windows Store.
+ACG Media Player has a simple UI and excellent visual effects.
+It’s worth a try!

 Download: ACG Media Player (Windows Store) (Free, paid upgrade available)

-Easily sync content to your iPod or iPhone, available for Mac or PC – iTunes is the well-known very popular media player from Apple.
+Easily sync content to your iPod or iPhone, available for Mac or PC – iTunes is the famously-known top-rated media player from Apple.

-MediaMonkey is a very capable audio player, ideal for organizing very large music collections.
-The non-default skins are nice, and there are many ways to customize the UI and show your file information.
+MediaMonkey is a competent audio player, ideal for organizing extensive music collections.
+The non-default skins are excellent, and there are many ways to customize the UI and show your file information.

 If you want to take up the whole screen (or two), you might like the UI of Kodi (originally XBMC).
-It’s cool visualizations light up the room and remind me of the MilkDrop plugin from the Winamp days.
+It’s cool visualizations light up the room (and look like the MilkDrop plugin from the Winamp days).